 Here I will be explaining these only for the web-based mail applications like Yahoo and GMail.

-All mails have similar headers, except the way that they are shown.
+All emails have similar headers, except the way that they are shown.
 Here I would be taking an example of a mail received in GMail account.
 It shows the original mail in a simple text-only format

 Searching the sender’s IP